yorek/azure-sql-db-samples/samples/01-restore-database/README.md

 Azure SQL, at the moment, support .bacpac file as a medium for creating backups that can be used also outside Azure.

-**If you're not familiar with Azure**, a good quickstart on how to import an Azure SQL DB using the portal or other tools is available here: [Quickstart: Import a BACPAC file to a database in Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-import)

-**If you are already familiar with Azure** products like Azure Blob Store and AZ CLI or Powershell, read on:
+**If you're not familiar with Azure**, a good quickstart on how to import an Azure SQL DB using the portal or other tools is available here: [Quickstart: Import a BACPAC file to a database in Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-import). **If you are already familiar with Azure** products like Azure Blob Store and AZ CLI or Powershell, read on.

 There are several ways to restore a .bacpac file to Azure: using the [SqlPackage](https://docs.microsoft.com/en-us/sql/tools/sqlpackage) tool, using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or using [Powershell](https://docs.microsoft.com/en-us/powershell/azure/).